Safety & Visiting Our Site

 Chain of Responsibility

-Adelaide Brighton Cement Limited is committed to creating a safer environment for our community.
+Adbri Cement is committed to creating a safer environment for our community.
 The aim of COR is to make sure everyone in the supply chain shares responsibility for ensuring breaches of the HVNL do not occur.

 The Chain of Responsibility legislation has been designed to promote safe work practices and reasonable expectations across the entire transport industry, where every business involved in transportation of goods takes the appropriate responsibility for the way freight is transported on our roads.